Repartition of Ireland

 The repartition of Ireland has been suggested as a possible solution to the conflict in Northern Ireland.
-In 1922 Ireland was partitioned on county lines, and left Northern Ireland with a mixture of both unionists, (who wish to remain in the United Kingdom), and nationalists, (who wish to join a United Ireland).
+In 1922 Ireland was partitioned on county lines, and left Northern Ireland with a mixture of both unionists, who wish to remain in the United Kingdom, and nationalists, who wish to join a United Ireland.
 As the two communities are somewhat regionalised, redrawing the border to better divide the two groups was considered at various points throughout the 20th century.

 Political geography

-As the border currently stands, Northern Ireland contains a slight Catholic - generally correlative with Irish nationalist - plurality, mostly in the south and west, but with significant numbers in Belfast and other communities concentrated particularly in the Glens of Antrim and around the shores of Lough Neagh.
-Protestants - correlative with Unionists - make up the majority of the population in the north and east, with some smaller communities in the south and west.
+As the border currently stands, Northern Ireland contains a slight Catholic — generally correlative with Irish nationalist — plurality, mostly in the south and west, but with significant numbers in Belfast and other communities concentrated particularly in the Glens of Antrim and around the shores of Lough Neagh.
+Protestants — correlative with Unionists — make up the majority of the population in the north and east, with some smaller communities in the south and west.
 The geographical area in which unionists are a majority is less than half of Northern Ireland, but eastern areas have a much higher population density.

 History

 Irish Boundary Commission (1920s)

 A de facto border was established by the Government of Ireland Act 1920, in which the British Government established (or attempted to establish) two devolved administrations within the United Kingdom, Northern Ireland and Southern Ireland.
 The former consisted of north-easterly six of the nine counties of Ulster; the latter of the remaining 26 (including three of Ulster).
 In 1925, the Irish Boundary Commission was established to consider whether a more appropriate border might be drawn.
 On 7 November 1925 an English Conservative newspaper, The Morning Post, published leaked notes of the negotiations, including a draft map.
 The overall effects of the Boundary Commission's recommendations would have been the transfer of 286 square miles to the Free State and 77 square miles to Northern Ireland.
-The leaked report included, accurately, the Boundary Commission recommendation that parts of east Donegal would be transferred to Northern Ireland, plus several other small tracts (see list here).
+The leaked report included, accurately, the Boundary Commission recommendation that parts of east County Donegal would be transferred to Northern Ireland, plus several other small tracts (see list here).
 Only 1 in every 25 Northern Irish Catholics would have been placed under Free State rule.
 The Boundary Commission's recommendations would have shortened the border by 51 miles (approx. 18%).
 The press leak effectively ended the commission's work.

 The three governments, however, determined another agreement on 6 December 1925 (subject to parliamentary approval) which confirmed the existing boundary of Northern Ireland, along with other matters.
 This new agreement was approved by the Dáil (the lower house of the Free State parliament) by a vote of 71 to 20, and in Westminster by the "Ireland (Confirmation of Agreement) Act" that was passed unanimously by the British parliament on 8–9 December.
 The Agreement was then formally registered with the League of Nations on 8 February 1926.

 The 1937 Constitution of Ireland described the whole island of Ireland as the "National Territory", but this claim was dropped by the Nineteenth Amendment that permitted the Irish government to ratify the 1998 Good Friday Agreement.